top of page

 From DSR to DSP

-After the advent of the 7 series speakers with the DSR, The ESB engineers began to think about the next step in sonic accuracy.
-We determined that this step would be to overcome the last obstacles.
-First we need to create a larger sound stage over a wider listening area, then we need to get the correct pairing of each speaker to the particular environment it is placed in.
-Until then, indeed up to now, the problems are still unsolved and the solution is that of trial and error by changing the position of the speakers and intervening with corrective, mostly very expensive, measures for the treatment of the environment.
-Measures that often still end with an unsatisfactory result.
-Obviously the question is complex and the intervention must be made in the two directions which are: 1) Adapting the speakers to the environment first, and, as much as possible; 2) Adapting the environment to the particular characteristics of the speaker.
+After the advent of the 7 Series speakers with DSR, ESB engineers began to think about the next challenge in sonic accuracy.
+We determined this step would be to overcome the last obstacles.
+First, we needed to create a larger soundstage over a wider listening area.
+Then we needed to get the correct pairing of each speaker to the particular environment it was placed in.
+Up until now, the problems were unsolved and the solutions were of trial and error by changing the position of the speakers and intervening with corrective, mostly very expensive, measures for the treatment of the environment... measures that often still end with an unsatisfactory result.
+Obviously, the questions are complex and the intervention must be made in two directions which are: 1) Adapting the speakers to the environment, and, as much as possible; 2) Adapting the environment to the particular characteristics of the speaker.

-Now it's clear that the speaker manufacturer can act only on the first point.
-So the ESB goal was to change the behavior of the speakers, correcting level, phase and delay, in an effort to offset environmental anomalies.
-The level is like what happens in modern headphones with noise cancellation (it produces a sound identical to the one you want to delete, but in phase opposition with a result of zero noise).
-This is an phase’s correction of 180 degrees.
-In the loudspeaker, fixing the level of opposite sign to the excessive frequencies detected in the environment can lead to obtain a linear response curve.
-Also adjustments of levels and delays are just as effective to eliminate or correct unwanted reflections and standing waves of certain frequencies... but, as we have said, the situation is complex and never solved 100%.
-But to do all that the speaker can to solve these problems is the responsibility of each speaker company.
-So the ESB had set this goal.
-With all the necessary considerations on the matter, the project was abandoned, at the time, because it was certain that the complexity of analysis and calculations to arrive at correct levels, phase and delay of the speakers demanded technologies (signal processors) that were not available then except for expensive professional applications, and not practical for the consumer market.
+The speaker manufacturer can only act on the first point.
+So, ESB’s goal was to change the behavior of the speakers, correcting level, phase and delay, in an effort to offset environmental anomalies.
+The level is similar to what happens in modern headphones with noise cancellation (it produces a sound identical to the one to be deleted, but in opposite phase, with a result of zero noise).
+This is a phase’s correction of 180 degrees.
+In a loudspeaker, assigning the level of opposite sign to the excessive frequencies detected in the environment can lead to a linear response curve.
+Also, adjustments of levels and delays are just as effective at eliminating or correcting unwanted reflections and standing waves of certain frequencies.
+Yet as we have said, the situation is complex and never 100% solved.
+To do all that can be done to solve these problems is the responsibility of each speaker company.
+So, ESB set this as their ambitious goal.
+However, with all the necessary considerations on the matter, the project was abandoned, because the complexity of analysis and calculations to arrive at correct levels, phase and delay of the speakers, demanded technologies (signal processors) that were not available then except for expensive professional applications, not practical for the consumer market.

-A few years later, in early 2000, this technology become available with ever more powerful processors that, thanks to algorithms and software (and firmware) equally advanced, could solve many problems of acoustics, first in professional solutions and eventually in the consumer market.
-To the point that for the sound of the cramped cockpits of the cars, it is applied more and more massively up to the present date (late 2015), and now seems to be the only way to install car speakers quickly and have satisfactory results.
-Satisfactory but not extraordinary.
-Unlimited crossover choices (choice of frequency of use of each single loudspeaker), equalization of frequency response, signal delay and phase control all combine to give good sound at one location...but only at one location.
-Always a "single point of listening", as was the 'sweet spot" of home acoustic scene, before the arrival of the 7 series with the DSR speaker array.
-But at least with the correct digital processing you had good sound at that spot, with the only sound system adjustments and without any change to the car environment.
-You can still argue that one sweet spot in the car is not enough, because there are at least four points to meet, but a good result was reached.
-So was born the DSP (Digital Signal Processor).
+A few years later, in early 2000, the technology became available with ever more powerful processors that, thanks to equally advanced algorithms and software (and firmware), could solve many acoustic problems... first in professional solutions and eventually in the consumer market.
+This technology is applied more and more up to the present date (late 2015), and now seems to be the only way to install car speakers quickly with satisfactory results in cramped car cockpits.
+Satisfactory, but not extraordinary.
+Unlimited crossover choices (choice of frequency of each single loudspeaker), equalization of frequency response, signal delay and phase control, all combine to provide great sound at one location...but only at one location.
+There was always a single point of listening, a “sweet spot", in the home environment, at least before the arrival of the 7 Series with its DSR speaker array.
+In the car environment, with the correct digital processing, the listener had good sound at that single spot, with limited sound system adjustments and without any change to the environment.
+One could still argue that a sweet spot in the car is not enough, because there are at least four listening points to satisfy.
+Nevertheless, a good result was reached.
+So was born DSP (Digital Signal Processing).

-Now the ESB research resumes with the goal of combining DSP with the concept of a DSR array to create an electro-acoustic system that will achieve concert sound in a vehicle at all four listening positions.
-It will be possible?
+Today, ESB research resumes with the goal of combining DSP with a DSR speaker driver array to create an electro-acoustic system that will achieve concert sound in a vehicle at all four listening positions.
+Will it be possible?
 Well, we shall see...
-Obviously what you succeed in achieving in the car will have value in any other environment as well, because we are only acting on the electronics and speakers, but not on the environment in which the audio system is placed.
-We would say also that to achieve this result will require electronic engineers and acoustic engineers working together on the one project.
-As this has not happened often in the world of HiFi, perhaps we could say it's time.
-We believe that the proper marriage of high-end amplifiers and new digital processing technology and high-end speakers can develop a truly exceptional audio experience.
+Obviously, whatever we succeed in achieving in the car environment will have value other listening environments as well, because we are only acting on the electronics and speakers, and not on the environment where the audio system is placed.
+We would add that to achieve this result will require electronic and acoustic engineers working together on this one project.
+As this has not happened often in the world of Hi-Fi, perhaps we could say it's time.
+We believe the proper marriage of high-end amplifiers, new digital processing technology, and high-end speakers can yield a truly exceptional audio experience.